jundalisay/spblist/content/en/material/drones.md

 The smallness of the UAP drones means that it is likely unmanned.

 Cartesian Physics predicts that it would have fewer features than a manned model.
-It won't be able to zip around like the tic tac model because hypersonic and faster-than-light travel requires the aether, which needs a living detector
+It won't be able to zip around like the tic tac model because hypersonic and faster-than-light travel requires the aether, which needs a living detector.

+What likely happens is that the drones disappear and then fly back to a bigger ship which is capable of hypersonic travel